isomorphic-software/smartclient-docs/kb_topics/dmiOverview.md

 **Method Invocation**
 SmartClient can pass a set of stock context variables to your DMI method and also performs some type adaptation logic to make this interface more flexible.
 For DataSource DMI, you can declare your method to take any number of the following types of arguments and they will be passed to you:

-*   jakarta.servlet.http.HttpServletRequest
+*   javax.servlet.http.HttpServletRequest
-*   jakarta.servlet.http.HttpServletResponse
+*   javax.servlet.http.HttpServletResponse
-*   jakarta.servlet.ServletContext
+*   javax.servlet.ServletContext
-*   jakarta.servlet.http.HttpSession
+*   javax.servlet.http.HttpSession
 *   com.isomorphic.rpc.RPCManager
 *   com.isomorphic.datasource.DSRequest
 *   com.isomorphic.servlet.RequestContext (from com.isomorphic.servlet)